Kimberley, British Columbia: Sports

 The Kimberley Dynamiters Junior B Ice Hockey team play in the Kootenay International Junior Hockey League (KIJHL).
 The Dynamiters have produced many professional hockey players, including Jason Wiemer, who last played with the New Jersey Devils of the National Hockey League (NHL).

+There are three major golf courses to play in Kimberley; Purcell Golf, Bootleg Gap and Trickle Creek Golf Resort.
+Just 15 – 20 minutes away are St. Eugene Golf Resort, Wildstone Golf and Shadow Mountain Golf Course.
+There are many other golf courses in the East Kootenay region.

+Kimberley is home to the Worlds Longest Running Skateboard Race called the Sullivan Challenge.

+Mountain biking is a summer sport of Kimberley, with over 100 km of trails for every skill level.

-Kimberley Alpine Resort regularly hosts ski races on the IPC Disabled Alpine World Cup.
-It is known as the sunniest resort in British Columbia, and offers a wide range of runs, for all levels.
-Kimberley Alpine Resort is also home to the Winter Sports School which hosts lessons for all ages, and abilities, such as Black Forest Tours.
+Kimberley Alpine Resort owned by the Resort of the Canadian Rockies, regularly hosts ski races on the Para Alpine Skiing.
+It offers a wide range of runs, for all levels.
+Kimberley Alpine Resort is also home to the Winter Sports School which hosts lessons for all ages and abilities.

-There are five major golf courses to play, Trickle Creek Golf Resort, which, along with Trickle Creek Lodge and Kimberley Alpine Resort, is owned by Resorts of the Canadian Rockies Inc., Bootleg Gap Golf Course, Kimberley Golf Club, and just 15 – 20 minutes away are the St Eugene Golf Resort and Shadow Mountain Golf Course, both of which have received rave reviews for their quality and incredible scenery.
-Additionally, new investment in the area is producing another golf course known as Wild Stone.
-The areas around Kimberley also have premiere golf courses, making Kimberley and the surrounding area a golf tourism destination.

 There is an annual ultra marathon at Kimberley Alpine Resort, the Black Spur Ultra.
 Runners choose between 54 km and 108 km distances.